-- But there is more to these utterances than just reflecting a regional dialect. - The speaker is an 68 year old male, belonging to a lower socioeconomic status group.
+- Notice there is more to AE utterances than just reflecting a regional dialect. - The speaker of some of these utterances for example is an 68 year old male, belonging to a lower socioeconomic status group.
 He was actually a native of a southeastern Ohio county that borders several Appalachian counties.